jmcuneo/cs4241-websockets-a25/README.md

 5. Submit your final assignment by initiating a pull request against this repo.

 **NOTE:** The demo uses Svelte, but you are welcome to switch to a different UI framework if you prefer.

+Group 03: Ceci Herriman, Christopher Yon, Andreas Keating, Kelsey Bishqemi

+Our application is a group whiteboard, where everyone can draw on the same canvas at the same time.
+Once the application is run, the user will be able to draw by clicking and dragging the mouse across the canvas.